Aiden-Ng/Dynamic-Job-Shop-scheduling-with-deep-actor-critic-neural-network/README.md

 ### Number of tardy jobs
 ------------
+In this table for multiple episodes, S_RPT + SPT is the best in reducing number of tardy jobs.
 | action_type | Number of Episode | Number of tardy jobs in percentage |
 | ------------- | ------------- | ------------- |
 | FIFO  | 1000 | 10.2% |